GluuFederation/docs-oxd-prod/3.0.1/sources/libraries/csharp/index.md

 ## Sample Code

 ### Register Site
-Register a client, as shown in following example:

-During the registration operation, oxd will dynamically register an OpenID Connect client and save its configuration.
-Upon successful registration of your C# client in the OP, a unique identifier will be issued by oxd server.
-OpenID Connect Provider which does not support dynamic registration  like Google, ClinetID and Client Secret need to be passed to `RegisterSite` method  as parameter.
-This Register Site method is one time task to configure client in oxd server.
+In order to use an OpenID Connect Provider (OP) for login, you need to register your client application at the OP.
+During registration oxd will dynamically register the OpenID Connect client and save its configuration.
+Upon successful registration a unique identifier will be issued by the oxd server.
+If your OpenID Connect Provider does not support dynamic registration (like Google), you will need to obtain a ClientID and Client Secret which can be passed to the `RegisterSite` method as a parameter.
+The `RegisterSite` method is a one time task to configure a client in the oxd server and OP.

 **Required parameters:**
+In order to form your `RegisterSite` request, you will need the following required parameters:

-* OpHost     - OpenID Connect Provider Url
+- OpHost: The URL of the OpenID Connect Provider (OP)

-* oxdport        - the port of the oxd server
+- oxdport: the port of the oxd server

-* redirectURI - A URL which the OP is authorized to redirect the user after authorization.
+- redirectURI: A URL which the OP is authorized to redirect the user after authorization.

 **Request:**
+The client will send a registration request to the OP via the oxd server using the required parameters like the following example:

 ```csharp
  public ActionResult RegisterClient(string OpHost, int oxdport, string redirectUrl)
         {